architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 With the CEA dashboard:

 #.
 Open CEA from your Desktop.
 #.
-Go to tools/Life cycle analysis > District emissions and run this tool.
+Go to tools/Life cycle analysis/District emissions and run this tool.
 #.
-Go to tools/Cost analysis > Building operation costs and run this tool.
+Go to tools/Cost analysis/Building operation costs and run this tool.
 #.
 Visualize results in the dashboard.

 Alternatively with Pycharm:

 #.
 Open PyCharm from your Desktop.
 #.
-Go to the cea.config file stored in %userprofile% and edit the parameters
+Go to the cea.config file stored in %userprofile% and edit the parameters of life-cycle tools
 #.
-Go to CityEnergyAnalyst/cea/analysis/lca/main.py
+Go to CityEnergyAnalyst/cea/analysis/lca/main.py and run this tool.
 #.
-Go to CityEnergyAnalyst/cea/costs/operation_costs.py
+Go to CityEnergyAnalyst/cea/costs/operation_costs.py and run this tool.

-Raw output files will be stored in YourProject > YourScenario > outputs > data > lca
+Raw output files will be stored in YourProject/YourScenario/outputs/data/lca

 Step 8.
 Create a new scenario
 -----------------------------